-Additionally, councils are too reliant on cookie and product programs as primary revenue sources.
-The fundraising landscape has changed, and many girls, particularly older members, are eager for new challenges and leadership opportunities.
+Councils are too reliant on cookie sale and product programs as primary revenue sources.
+The fundraising, licensing and cause marketing landscapes have changed, and many girls, particularly older members, are eager for new challenges and leadership opportunities.
 Being part of the philanthropic process - including making the "ask" - is a real-world skill that prepares girls to lead in professional and civic environments.